Authentic Lessons for 21st Century Learning

 30 Minute(s)

 Display slide 20 and give each student a copy of the attached Evidence Guided Notes handout.
-Using the attached Evidence Guided Notes (Model Notes) document for guidance, review the definition of “proof” and “justify” with students and ask them to write these definitions on their handout.
-These two terms are related because a student writes a proof by “laying out their mathematical thoughts and processes step by step” in order to prove a statement is true.
+Using the attached Evidence (Model Notes) document for guidance, review the definitions of proof and justify with students and ask them to write these definitions on their handouts.
+These two terms are related because a student writes a proof by “laying out their mathematical thoughts and processes step-by-step” in order to prove that a statement is true.

-Move to slide 20 and explain that proof writers will categorize proofs based on the class that type of math is taught in.
+Move to slide 21 and explain that proof writers will categorize proofs based on the class that type of math is taught in.
 For example, algebraic proofs contain math and reasons commonly taught in algebra classes, while geometric proofs contain math and reasons commonly taught in geometry classes.
-These classifications serve no purpose other than to guide student towards possible reasons to use in their proof.
+These classifications serve no purpose other than to guide students toward possible reasons to use proofs.

-Move to slide 21 and review the definitions that explain the difference between two-column and paragraph proofs.
+Display slide 22 and review the definitions that explain the difference between two-column and paragraph proofs.
 Have students write the types of proofs on their handout.

-Move to slide 22 and show the examples of both types of proofs.
-Point out that a two column proof and paragraph proof contain the same information, but differ in structure.
+Display slide 23 and show the examples of both types of proofs.
+Point out that a two column proof and paragraph proof contain the same information but differ in structure.
 Ask students the following questions to guide them in understanding these differences:

-Display slide 23 and direct students to look at the same information on their handout.
-Ask them to put a check mark next to all of the vocabulary words that they remember, and put a star next to any terms they do not know.
-Walk around the room and determine if any terms need to be reviewed.
+Display slide 24 and have students find the table of definitions on the slide on their handouts.
+Ask them to write a checkmark next to the vocabulary words they remember and put a star next to the terms they do not know.
+As students work, walk around the room and observe, taking note of any terms that need to be reviewed.

-Move to slide 24 and repeat this process with the terms “postulates” and “theorems”.
+Move to slide 25 and repeat the above process with the vocabulary terms postulates and theorems.

-Transition through slides 25-26 and use the statements to ensure that students understand where reasons come from and why proofs can look different before moving on to examples.
+Transition through slides 26–27 and review the statements on the slides with students.
+Guide students to understand where reasons come from and why proofs can look different depending on the reasons used.
+Ensure that students understand this information before moving on to the examples.

-Display slide 27 and ask students to solve the algebra problem.
-Ask them to list each step in the equation in the left column of the provided table.
+Display slide 28 and ask students to solve the algebra problem.
+Have them list each mathematical step in the “Statement” column on the left of the provided table.

-After students have had an opportunity to solve the problem, transition through slides 27-31 and help students make the connection between solving the problem and constructing the proof.
+After students complete the problem, transition through slides 29–31 and help students make the connection between solving the problem and constructing the proof.

-If time allows or students need more practice, unhide slides 40-45 and allow students to complete more proofs.
+If time allows or if students need more practice, unhide slides 35–40 and have students complete additional proofs.

 Extend

-As groups match the cards, use the attached Cross-Examination Key document to check students' work and ask them to look back at any proofs that are not correct.
+As groups match the cards, use the attached Cross-Examination Records (Key) document to check students’ work.
+Have them revisit any incorrect proofs.

-If time allows, move to slide 47 to show students the video interview with a criminal defense attorney to understand how proofs are used by the justice system.
+If time allows, move to slide 42 and show students the video K20 ICAP - Defense Attorney (Math) - Prove Me Wrong.
+The video interview features a criminal defense attorney and introduces students to how proofs are used by the justice system.

 Evaluate

-Display slide 48 and give each student one task card from the attached Closing Arguments Task Cards handout.
+Display slide 43 and give each student one task card from the attached Closing Arguments Task Cards handout.
 Instruct students to complete the proof on their task card.
-They can use the back of the card or on a separate sheet of paper if additional space is needed.

-After students have completed their proofs, move to slide 49 and have them use the GUS Method to share their feelings about the answer that they have provided.
-Have students add their GUS response under their proof.
+After students have completed their proofs, move to slide 44 and have them use the GUS Method to share their feelings about the answers they found.
+Have each student record a G, U, or S under their proof to denote their feelings toward their response.

 Resources